 However, the nomenclature that defines the north and south magnetic poles is just a convention.
 The Earth's magnetic north and south poles have been named in association with the geographic one.
 However, the geographic axis and the magnetic axis do not coincide.

-The geographic north and south poles differ from the respective magnetic poles by almost 3000 km.
+The geographic true north and south poles differ from the respective magnetic poles by almost 3000 km.
 The south magnetic pole is farthest from the magnetic north pole.